KiranSarella/notes-365-new/Notes 365/Features.md

 # Todo
-[ ] calendar view - font adjustments
-[ ] calendar selections are working properly

-# Xcode 15
-[ ] fix all $published combine logic to - onChange or other way [ ] update onChange to new syntax

-## Timeline pending tasks
 [ ] crash due to loading issue - use loadmore, async and cancel (like old code).
-[ ] increase readonlyView - height - no bottom padding
 [ ] discard option in timeline
+[ ] path in heading

+## Timeline pending tasks
+[ ] delete all unused code - folders, sync related

 ## Notebooks pending tasks
 [ ] Inside notebooks - not updating on list issue